laperkins2/javascript-practice-1-jan-2024p/README.md

 # JavaScript Practice 1

 A place for me to practice and demo JavaScript
+A link to my Replit https://replit.com/join/iqijmiggdv-laperkins2

 ## About

 This repo will contain several demos including:

-* guessing-game.html - a simple guess the number game
+- guessing-game.html - a simple guess the number game

 ## Built With